streamroot/integration-samples/mesh/android/README.md

 ### 2. Bridge between your Player and the delivery client

-In order to work perfectly, the SDK instances uses a `PlayerInteractor`.
+In order to work perfectly, the SDK instance uses a `PlayerInteractor`.

 It is a component in charge of the interactions between the player and the SDK.
-It monitors Quality of Service (QoS) metrics and allow the SDK to behave accordingly.
+It monitors Quality of Service (QoS) metrics and allows the SDK to behave accordingly.

 You can find an ExoPlayer implementation example in [ExoPlayerMesh](ExoPlayerMesh/app/src/main/java/io/streamroot/ct/delivery/client/mesh/PlayerInteractor.kt).